gsteele13/gary-misc-notebooks/Least squares.md

 If you  look carefully at the data,  though, then you  can see that the assumption we have made for our error bars are not reflected in the actual statistics of our data samples!
 In particular, if our error was actually smaller  near $x=0$, then there would be less spread in the points, which is clearly not the case.

-(and which, in this case, we know is true since we have created the noise on the data ourselves!)
+(and which, in this case, we know is true since we have created the noise in the data ourselves!)

 **Upshot:** Be careful feeding error bars into your fit.
 If  you don't have to do it,  don't  do  it!
 And: If you do end up doing it,  make sure that the error  model you choose also is correctly reproduced  by the statistics of the samples of your data.